GeoRanker: Distance-Aware Ranking for Worldwide Image Geolocalization: Expeirments

 \subsection{Hyperparameter Analysis}

 To better understand the impact of key hyperparameters, we conduct a systematic ablation study by varying each at a time while keeping others fixed.
 The hyperparameters considered include: (1) \textbf{Number of retrieval candidates in training $\rvert \mathcal{C}_{{rc}} \rvert$.} (2) \textbf{Number of retrieval candidates during inference $\rvert \mathcal{C}_{{r}} \rvert$.} (3) \textbf{Number of generated candidates during inference $\rvert \mathcal{C}_{{g}} \rvert$.} (4) \textbf{Weighting coefficient $\lambda$.} (5) \textbf{Number of top elements involved in the first-order loss ($K^{(1)})$.} Unless otherwise specified, we use the following default values: $\rvert \mathcal{C}_{{rc}} \rvert=5$, $\rvert \mathcal{C}_{{r}} \rvert=10$, $\rvert \mathcal{C}_{{g}} \rvert=5$, $\lambda_1=0.7$, and $K^{(1)}=1$.
 Empirically, we find that the trends of each hyperparameter remain largely consistent across all levels, indicating the stability and robustness of our model under varying geolocalization granularities.
 For clarity and brevity, we present results at the region level as a representative example in Figure~\ref{fig:hyper}, while full results for all levels are provided in \textbf{Appendix~\ref{sec:appendix_hyper_analysis}}.
+In addition, an ablation study on the retrieval pool size is provided in \textbf{Appendix~\ref{sec:retrieval_pool}} for reference.

 \textbf{Impact of candidate scales in training and inference:} (1) Increasing $| \mathcal{C}_{\text{rc}} |$ initially improves performance, followed by a plateau.
 This suggests that increasing the number of candidates moderately raises task difficulty, which in turn provides more supervision signals and benefits model training.
 (2) The number of retrieval candidates used during inference $\rvert \mathcal{C}_{\text{r}} \rvert$ also exhibits a rising-then-stabilizing trend.
 A larger pool of retrieval candidates increases the likelihood of including the correct candidate, and the consistent performance gain further demonstrates the effectiveness of our GeoRanker, which can robustly identify the most relevant one from a diverse set.
 (3) The model shows relatively flat performance when varying $| \mathcal{C}_{\text{g}} |$, indicating that even a small number of generated candidates is sufficient to yield competitive performance.